tildearrow/furnace/doc/6-sample/README.md

   - **Low-pass**: amount to attenuate everything above cutoff.
   - **Band-pass**: amount to attenuate everything outside cutoff.
   - **High-pass**: amount to attenuate everything below cutoff.
-- **Crossfade loop points**: mixes the start of the loop into the end to create a seamless sound.
+- **Crossfade loop points**: applies a "fade" between the loop's starting point and the end.
-  - **Number of samples**: how much of the loop to crossfade.
+  - **Number of samples**: how many samples in the loop region to take into account for crossfade.
   - **Linear <-> Equal power**: the curve used to crossfade.
 - **Preview sample**: plays sample at base frequency.
 - **Stop sample preview**: stops preview.